ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ## Admin & Analytics
 ### Admins How to Populate ACC Navigator

-This is still being discussed but the current concept is to extend the meta data on pages to allow for adding result sentences to page.
-Result sentences would be a combination of first word, sentence bridge and second word.
-Sentence Gap, and Second word is Optional.
+This is still being discussed but the current concept is to extend the meta data on pages to allow for adding MadLib-combinations to page.
+MadLib-combinations would be a combination of first response, sentence bridge, and second response.
+Sentence Bridge, and Second Response is Optional.
+The responses are limited to what is defined.

-The admins should be able to create, repeat, update and delete the result sentences on a page or content.
+The admins should be able to create, repeat, update and delete the  MadLib-combinations on a page or content.

 <p class="text_center"><span class="c_highlight m-x_auto inline-block">!
 This UI is for demo purposes only !</span></p>
 <div class="m_4 br_radius bg_black-05 p_4 shadow_overlap-light">
-<h4 class="">ACC Navigator Meta Data</h4>
+<h4 class="">ACC Navigator Meta Data (MadLib-combinations)</h4>
 <table class="m-t_3 br_1 br_radius br_black-3 br_solid table table-striped table-bordered">
   <thead>
     <tr>
-      <th>First Word</th>
+      <th>First Response</th>
-      <th>Sentence Gap</th>
+      <th>Sentence Bridge</th>
-      <th>Second Word</th>
+      <th>Second Response</th>
       <th></th>
     </tr>
   </thead>